 If you have a product video on your landing page – any high-quality video in fact – visitors are more likely to stick around longer.
 And that means low bounce rates, which is extremely important.

 Why?
-Well, generally speaking – but not always, that’s important to stress – high bounce rates are bad for SEO.
+Well, generally speaking – but not always, that’s important to stress – high bounce rates are bad for video SEO.
 Low bounce rates on the other hand suggest that a website – or a specific page – is relevant to a user’s search query.
 Which Google likes and rewards.
 And the higher you rank, the more organic traffic you’re going to generate – with more profitable conversions, too.

 How To Create Product Videos That Sell